-10. The process of constitutional reform has since been completed by the adoption of a new Constitution in 2005, on the basis of a national referendum held on 5 December that year.
+- 5. The process of constitutional reform has since been completed by the adoption of a new Constitution in 2005, on the basis of national referenda held on 5 July and 5 December that year.
 In its Article 83.1, the Constitution explicitly provides for the presence of a Human Rights Defender as a basic part of the Armenian legal system, and lays down the principles governing his or her election/appointment (para.
 1), qualifications for office (para.
 2), security of tenure (para.
 3) and general status and scope of activity (para.
 4).
-In Article 18.3 the Constitution also provides a guarantee of access to the Defender ("Everyone shall be entitled to have the support of the Human Rights Defender for the protection of his/her rights and freedoms on the grounds and in conformity with the procedure described by law").

-11. Further, in Article 101 concerning access to the Constitutional Court of Armenia, the Defender (in subpara.
-8) is endowed with standing to apply to the Constitutional Court on the issue of compliance of normative acts as listed in Article 100 (i.e. laws and resolutions of the National Assembly, orders and decrees of the President of the Republic, and resolutions/regulations of Government) with the provisions of Chapter 2 of the Constitution, which deals with fundamental human and civil rights and freedoms.

-12. In accordance with the above transitional provision, a new Defender was duly appointed for a full term following the entry into force of the Constitution.
+In Article 18, para.
+3 the Constitution also provides a guarantee of access to the Defender ("Everyone shall be entitled to have the support of the Human Rights Defender for the protection of his/her rights and freedoms on the grounds and in conformity with the procedure described by law"). - 6.
+Further, in Article 101 concerning access to the Constitutional Court of Armenia, the Defender (in subpara.
+8) is endowed with standing to apply to the Constitutional Court on the issue of compliance of normative acts as listed in Article 100 (i.e. laws and resolutions of the National Assembly, orders and decrees of the President of the Republic, and resolutions/regulations of Government) with the provisions of Chapter 2 of the Constitution, which deals with fundamental human and civil rights and freedoms. - 7.
+In accordance with the above transitional provision, a new Defender was duly appointed for a full term following the entry into force of the Constitution.
 However, the governing principles declared therein resulted in certain inconsistencies between the Constitution and the Law on the Human Rights Defender, primarily with respect to the procedure for the election/appointment of the Defender, the qualifications required for the office, and the scope of the powers vested in the institution.
 The Amending Law clearly has been prepared and adopted for the purpose of eliminating these inconsistencies in favour of the Constitution, and the scope of the actual amendments appears to have been limited accordingly.
 This clearly is to be commended as a laudable action.
-It is proper to note that the initiative for the amendments was made by the Defender's office as now constituted, and there is no indication that views expressed on his part were disputed by the National Assembly members in processing the actual Law.

-13. The further issue whether the opportunity might have been used to adopt more extensive changes in the rules applicable to the Human Rights Defender of Armenia, or whether a future effort towards such changes might be desirable, will be touched upon briefly in relation to some of the amendments and to some of those Articles of the Law which have not been amended, as well as within the General Remarks below.
+It is proper to note that the initiative for the amendments was made by the Defender's office as now constituted, and there is no indication that views expressed on his part were disputed by the National Assembly members in processing the actual Law. - 8.
+The further issue whether the opportunity might have been used to adopt more extensive changes in the rules applicable to the Human Rights Defender of Armenia, or whether a future effort towards such changes might be desirable, will be touched upon briefly in relation to some of the amendments, but otherwise referred to within the General Remarks below.

-Provisions of the Law by Article
+III.
+Provisions of the Amending Law

-14. The Articles of the Amending Law and of the comprehensive Law will now be commented on in order.
-According to the text in English translation of the Amending Law presented to the Commission (CDL(2006) 092), its articles are numbered not in continuous sequence, but by the number of those Articles of the Law to which the respective amendments relate.
+9. The several Articles of the Amending Law will now be commented on in order.
+According to the text in English translation presented to the Commission (CDL (2006) xx), they are numbered not in continuous sequence, but by the number of those Articles of the Law to which the respective amendments relate.